 - time and lead time dependent bias (drift) correction

-- Applications of BC methods for impact modeling and climate services
+- Applications of bias corrections methods for impact modelling and climate services

 - e.g. agronomy, hydrology, ecology, renewable energy, etc.

 - Identification of biases in GCMs or RCMs

 - Impacts of bias correction on trends and variability of climate simulations